 Coleman Merchant '19

-The team lead and chief engineer of SpaceShot, Coleman pushes the limits of efficiency with every project.
-Last year, he designed and launched a rocket that reached 40,000 feet in altitude.
-It was only 2 inches in diameter.
+The chief engineer of SpaceShot, Coleman pushes the limits of efficiency with every project.

 Coleman is also the chief engineer for the Princeton Racing Electric (PRE) team.

 The project manager for SpaceShot, Saad has basically been a space enthusiast since birth.

 Saad has worked at Georgia Tech’s Aerospace Systems Design Lab (ASDL) and managed the 2017-2018 SpaceShot project team, successfully gaining University approvals, conducting systems-level design, trajectory and aerodynamic analysis, and obtaining Federal authorization for space launch from the FAA Office of Commercial Space Transportation (AST).